0blackskull/pyRedis/README.md

-# pyRedis: A Toy Redis Implementation in Pure Python
+# pyRedis: An Educational Redis Implementation in Pure Python

 ## Project Overview

 A minimal, test-driven clone of the Redis key-value store, focused on core data structures and command processing.
-Designed to demonstrate systems-level Python, network fundamentals, parsing, and event-driven server design.
+Designed as an educational showcase for hiring managers, demonstrating systems-level Python, network fundamentals, parsing, and event-driven server design.

 ## How to Run This Project